Robert Peet Skinner

-Biography
+Early life

-Skinner was born in Massillon, Ohio on February 24, 1866 to August T. Skinner and Cecelia van Rensselaer.
+Skinner was born on February 24, 1866, in Massillon, Ohio, to Augustus T. Skinner and Cecelia van Rensselaer.
+His father was a native of Massillon, his grandfather Charles K. Skinner was an early settler of Kendal and his great-grandfather was a veteran of the Revolutionary War.
+He attended common schools, including a school in Cincinnati.

+Career

 At the age of 19, he became the editor and owner of a local paper called The Evening Independent.
 Through his work with the paper he would become acquainted with William McKinley, whom Skinner would support for the presidency.
-On June 17, 1897, he married Helen Wales.
+He worked for the New York World as a telegraph editor.
+He worked as a political correspondent.
+On June 17, 1897, he married Helen Wales, daughter of Arvine C. Wales.

 Through his wife's family and his own connections, Skinner would be awarded for his support for President McKinley with a wedding gift, a role in the McKinley administration.
 McKinley made him the United States Consul in Marseille from 1897 to 1901; starting up his career in foreign service.
 He would later become the United States Consul General in Marseille from 1901 to 1908; United States Consul General at the Consulate General of the United States, Hamburg from 1908 to 1914; United States Consul General at the Embassy of the United States, Berlin in 1914; United States Consul General at the Embassy of the United States, London from 1914 to 1924.